 If the syndesmosis is found to be stable, it usually will not require surgical management.
 If you have other medical conditions that make surgery too risky for your health, your surgeon may recommend non-surgical treatment.
-If you have any active infections or chronic wounds around your ankle, surgery should be avoided.
+Surgery should also be avoided

 A stress X-ray is performed to confirm that the syndesmosis is stable.
-Any additional injuries (e.g. fractures) are repaired if necessary.
-Stiches are placed to close the incision(s).
-The leg is then placed in a splint, cast or boot.
+Any additional injuries (e.g., fractures) are repaired if necessary.
+Your surgeon will close the incision(s) with stitches and then place your let in a splint, cast, or boot.

-After surgery, you will be immobilized in a splint for the first 10-14 days.
-You will typically be kept non-weightbearing for 6-8 weeks.
-You will then be allowed to advance your weightbearing in a cast or boot.
+After surgery, you may be immobilized in a splint for the first 10-14 days.
+You will typically be kept non-weightbearing for 6-8 weeks and then allowed to put weight on your foot in a cast or boot.
 Swelling persists for many months after this surgery.
 Stiffness can be problem and physical therapy often is necessary.